 Retail sales: key indicators on the value of retail sales.Jump to full report >>

-The average weekly value of all retail sales in Great Britain was £7.1bn in May 2015 and £379bn for 2014.
+The average weekly value of all retail sales in Great Britain was £6.9bn in August 2015, down from £7.1bn in July.
+The total annual sales value for 2014 was £378bn.

-The average weekly value of sales in food stores was £2.9bn in May 2015 and £3.0bn for non-food stores.
+The value of sales in food stores August 2015 was down 1.3% on the August 2014 level.The average weekly value of sales in food stores was £2.8bn in August 2015 and £2.9bn for non-food stores.

 The value of sales in non-food stores was 1.6% higher than last year.